Cultural Tourism – Chichicastenango, Guatemala

 Over in the corner of the room, there is an altar, not unlike the one I built for my own son when he passed.
 I understand the power of the prayer place in a room.
 It is obvious they are quite convicted here.

 The costumes and masks stored here are used for the village dances that include the reenactment of religious and mythological themes.
 There were mask here made for dances like “el baile de los viejitos,” or “the dance of the old men” and the “el baile de los Tecuanes,” or “the dance of the wild beasts”, where dancers wear masks of wild animals like jaguars or tigers.
 Another dance, “el baile de la conquista” or “the dance of the Spanish Conquest”, has made this village very well known.
 Our wood maker was kind enough to try on one of the costumes with the mask and pose for a photo.
-You can see from the photo below how elaborate the designs, clothing materials, head dress and mask are.
+You can see from the photo below how elaborate the designs, clothing materials, headdress, and mask are.

 The dance begins in the capital of the K’iche’ kingdom where the King (Rey) K’iche’ hears the news of the Spaniards’ arrival.
 The king then sends his sons and daughters to lead an army against the Spaniards.
 Next up are the scenes where the K’iche’ chieftains and the Spanish officers swear allegiance to their respective leaders.
 Then the battle ensues between the K’iche’ army and the Spanish troops, but the K’iche’ army is soon defeated.
 The dance concludes as the Kʻiche’ warriors submit peaceably to Spanish rule and embrace Christianity.

 Here was a painting in the mask museum representing the Spanish conquistador, possibly Cortez or Alvarado.